Nigella Lawson: 2007–2009: Nigella Express and Nigella's Christmas

 Nigella's Christmas Kitchen led to the commissioning of a 13-part cookery series about fast food entitled Nigella Express.
 She said, "The recipes aren't particularly healthy.
 That said, I wouldn't describe them as junk."
 The show became another ratings success and one of BBC Two's top-rated shows each week.
 The first episode debuted with 2.85 million viewers, a high percentage above the channel's slot average.
 The second episode's viewing figures rose to 3.3 million, and the series peaked at 3.4 million on 22 October 2007.

 Her influence with the public was again demonstrated when sales of Riesling wine increased by 30% in the UK after she had incorporated it into her Coq au Riesling recipe on Nigella Express.
-In December 2007 she appeared on BBC's The Graham Norton Show and revealed that she had once eaten 30 pickled eggs for a £1,000 bet, saying "How stupid to challenge me!
-I made them all put their money on the table in front of me.
-The next day I had scrambled eggs for breakfast."
+In December 2007 she appeared on BBC's The Graham Norton Show and said that she had once eaten 30 pickled eggs for a £1,000 bet.

-Lawson came under criticism when viewers complained that she had gained weight since the debut episode of the series.
-The Guardian however, noted, "the food matches her appearance – flawless, polished and sexy".
+Lawson was criticised by some viewers who complained that she had gained weight since the debut episode of the series.
+The Guardian, however, noted, "the food matches her appearance – flawless, polished and sexy".
 The rights to Nigella Express were sold to Discovery Asia.
 The series was nominated at the 35th Daytime Emmy Awards in the United States for Outstanding Lifestyle Program, and Lawson herself for the Outstanding Lifestyle Host.

 The accompanying book to Nigella Express was released in the UK in September 2007, US in November 2007, and in Australia in 2008.
 Sharing the same name as the television series, the book became another best-seller in the UK, and was outselling television chef Jamie Oliver by 100,000 copies, according to Waterstone's.
 It was reported that over 490,000 copies had been sold by mid-December in the UK.
 Furthermore, the book was number one for a period on Amazon UK's best-selling books, and was ninth on their overall list of Christmas best-sellers in any category.
 Paul Levy of The Guardian wrote that the tone of the recipes was "just right.
 One of the appealing things about Nigella's brief introductions to each of them is that she thinks not just as cook, but as eater, and tells you whether they're messy, sticky or fussy."
 In January 2008, Lawson was estimated to have sold more than 3 million books worldwide.
 Her Christmas book was released in October 2008 and the television show in December of the same year.
-An American edition of the book "Nigella Christmas" with a different cover photograph was released in November 2009 with an accompanying book tour of several US cities and a special on the USA's Food Network.